- Copywriting Services

 Grow your sports or fitness business with effective marketing copy

 Are you seeking a fitness copywriter to write your website or blog?
 Get a no-obligation quote on your project.

 There are those who don’t work out.
 And those who do.
-If you’re in the sports and fitness industry, whether as a personal trainer or gym owner, then you know how difficult it can be to convert the don’ts to do’s.
+If you’re in the sports and fitness industry, whether as a personal trainer or gym/studio owner, then you know how difficult it can be to convert the don’ts to do’s.

 According to the Total Coaching blog, “Personal training is a business.
 As trainers, we know it is about more than just coming up with kick-butt workouts and being a good motivator.
-Trainers have to market and sell themselves, something many people are not comfortable with!”
+Trainers have to market and sell themselves, something many people are not comfortable with.”

-To build and sustain a fitness-related business, you’ll need to do some marketing.
+To build and sustain a fitness-related business, you’ll want to do some marketing.
 First, you need a website.
 That’s where you’ll build your brand, promote your services and potentially market any products you endorse.

 A fitness copywriter can help you start with the basics, such as a Home page that gives a brief overview about what you do and an About page that explains your impressive background and the passion you have for your work.
 And don’t forget to include a photo so the reader can start to get to know you.